krkn-chaos/arcaflow-plugin-kill-pod/README.md

 The test is going to read your kubeconfig file which defaults to `~/.kube/config`.

+The code requires Python >= 3.9 in order to work.

 ```console
 python -m venv .venv
 source .venv/bin/activate